Kubernetes PetSets

 Kubernetes started providing a resource to manage stateful workloads with the alpha release of PetSets in the 1.3 release.
 This capability has matured and is now known as StatefulSets.
 A StatefulSet has some similarities to a ReplicaSet in that it is responsible for managing the lifecycle of a set of Pods, but how it goes about this management has some noteworthy differences.
 PetSet might seem like an odd name for a Kubernetes resource, and it has since been replaced.

-Still, it provides fascinating insights into the thought process of the Kubernetes community in supporting stateful workloads.
-The fundamental idea is that there are two ways of handling servers: to treat them as pets that require care, feeding, and nurturing, or to treat them as cattle, to which you don’t develop an attachment or provide much individual attention.
+Still, it provides fascinating insights into the Kubernetes community’s thought process for supporting stateful workloads.
+The fundamental idea is that there are two ways of handling servers: to treat them as pets that require care, feeding, and nurturing or to treat them as cattle to which you don’t develop an attachment or provide much individual attention.
 If you’re logging into a server regularly to perform maintenance activities, you treat it as a pet.

 Contrasting Application Models

-As applications serve a growing user base around the globe, single cluster and data center solutions are no longer satisfied.
-Clustered applications and federations enable workload to spread across multiple locations and container clusters for improved efficiency and scale.
-There are contrasting deployment models when you examine the application types and scaling modes (for example, scale up & scale out clustering ).
+As applications serve a growing user base around the globe, single cluster and data center solutions are no longer satisfying.
+Clustered applications and federations enable workloads to spread across multiple locations and container clusters for improved efficiency and scale.
+You will find contrasting deployment models when you examine the application types and scaling modes (for example, scale-up and scale-out clustering ).

 There are substantial differences between deploying and running single applications to applications that operate within a cluster.
 Different application architectures require different deployment solutions and network identities.
 For example, a database node requires persistent volumes, or a node within a cluster uses specific elections where identity is essential.